UKhira/QA-Automation/README.md

              <version>4.8.1</version>
          </dependency>

-         in line number 53-58

 in whatever browser installed in your pc/you want to execute this program by

 1. Go to https://mvnrepository.com/
 2. Search by browser name you want to execute automation